Which country is cheaper, the Netherlands or Germany?

-During Christmas, Germany is not to be missed.
+With so many activities, Germany is a top place to visit during Christmas.
 Germany lights up at Christmas, as the large cities of Berlin, Cologne, Munich, Nuremburg, Dresden, and others host a variety of activities, put up large trees, adorn public buildings with lights, host concerts in their cathedrals, and offers shows, ice skating, and more.
 Plenty of smaller cities and small towns in the countryside do the same, combining the snowy landscape, alpine architecture, and holiday spirit into one large festive atmosphere in winter.

-You'll find a nice variety of hiking trails around Germany.
+Many visitors go to Germany for the hiking trails.
 From the Alps in the south to the Baltic Sea coastline in the north, plenty of amazing hiking trails can be found throughout Germany.
 Some of the best include Painters' Way in the Elbe Mountains, the Rheinsteig Trail along the Rhine River in western Germany, Triberg Waterfalls in the Black Forest, and Partnachklamm Gorge in the Reintal Valley in Bavaria.
 But there are many more places to explore, as Germany is home to 16 national parks plus a number of wilderness and mountain regions.

-The Netherlands has hiking trails for those that seek them out.
+While not known for its hiking, The Netherlands has a few options.
 Despite its smaller size and lack of mountains, plenty of beautiful hiking routes are found all over the country.
 With a variety of national parks and wildlife areas, many of these trails are easily accessible to the major cities.
 Some are found along the coastline where you'll hike among sand dunes and along the shore.
 Others are inland in the forest and follow rivers or canals with the occasional castle or historic ruins mixed in to the itinerary.
 So, if you're looking to get out of the city for some fresh air, a day hiking is a good option.

 Germany has a range of national park areas worth visiting.
 Some of the most popular national parks here include Berchtesgaden National Park in Bavaria, Jasmund National Park in the northeast, Kellerwald-Edersee National Park, and Black Forest National Park.
 Germany has 16 national parks with landscapes ranging from the mountains to the sea to the forests.
 Hiking, horseback riding, camping, adventure sports, and bird watching are popular activities in the parks, almost all of which are very accessible from nearby towns and cities.

-The Netherlands is a good destination to visit the national parks.
+The Netherlands has some good regions for those that want to go visit national parks.
 The 21 national parks are spread across the nation and serve to protect wildlife and cultural areas.
 Many of the parks are quite small compared to what other countries offer, but they are still beautiful and significant for what they provide.
 Some of the most popular include Weerribben-Wieden, De Biesbosch, and Zuid-Kennemerland.

-Germany has some adventurous travel experiences that often attract visitors.
+The adventure travel experiences in Germany are worth exploring, even if they are limited to certain areas.
 Some of the most popular adventure activities in the country include mountain climbing and rock climbing, horseback riding, paragliding, ropes courses and zip lines, snow skiing, and river rafting.
 As Germany is a large country with a diverse landscape, every region offers something exciting to visitors.

 The Netherlands has a few adventure travel activities for those that seek them out.
 Although it's a small country, visitors can still find adventurous activities along the coast and in some of the natural areas.
 The beaches offer kite surfing and wind surfing opportunities.
 Also, plenty of travelers like to go kayaking or canoeing on the many canals and waterways.
 Zip-lining and ropes courses can be found around the country, such as the Euromast in Rotterdam.
 Also, almost every city has a rock climbing gym.
 And if you're really interested in climbing, check out the tallest climbing wall ever built in Groningen.